Victor Martinez Malaga

 Víctor Manuel Martínez Málaga (1890–1976) was a Peruvian figurative painter, most well-known for his portraits and Andean landscapes of Southern Peru.
-He was the Director of the Escuela Regional de Bellas Artes "Carlos Bacaflor" in Arequipa, Peru.
+He was the director of the Escuela Regional de Bellas Artes "Carlos Bacaflor" in Arequipa, Peru.

 Biography

-Victor was the son of Lucas Manuel Martínez (musician and vihuela teacher) and Natividad Málaga.
-The early passing of his parents took him to spend part of his childhood with one of his aunts in Mollendo, the main port in the Peruvian southern coast.
+Martínez Málaga was the son of Lucas Manuel Martínez (musician and vihuela teacher) and Natividad Málaga.
+The early passing of his parents took him to spend part of his childhood with one of his aunts in Mollendo, the main port on the Peruvian southern coast.
 While in Mollendo, he started to become interested in painting and a more adventurous life which took him to Chile, where he lived for two decades.
 While abroad, he traveled with several theater companies with whom he traveled through Peru, Ecuador, Bolivia and Chile.
 He earned a living as a set designer and illustrator of movie and theater posters.

 In 1918, he returned to Arequipa with a theater company and decided to establish himself back in his birth city.
 From then on, he dedicated himself completely to painting which he learned on his own.
 In Arequipa, Martínez Málaga became friends with the most prominent local painters and writers.
 He joined the Centro Artístico and won the most important awards in his field quickly becoming one of the members of Los Independientes, a new movement of independent painters in Peru.

 The artist also spent long periods of time living in Cusco, where he established a tight friendship with the renowned Peruvian photographer, Martín Chambi Jiménez.
 In Cusco, Martínez Málaga also opened his first solo gallery show.
 He later showed his work in several solo and group exhibits in Arequipa, Puno, Lima, La Paz (Bolivia) among other cities.

 In 1933, he became a teacher of fine arts at the Colegio Nacional de la Independencia.
 In 1951, he became professor and Director at the recently opened Escuela Regional de Bellas Artes de Arequipa until he retired in 1966.
 Martínez Málaga continued to paint until he died in Arequipa on November 28, 1976.